fraserdominicdavid/geotech-pandas/docs/contribution/contributing.rst

     git fetch upstream
     git merge upstream/main

+Run ``uv sync --upgrade`` from within the development environment to upgrade all dependencies to the latest versions allowed by ``pyproject.toml``.
+Add ``--only-dev`` to upgrade the development dependencies only.

-If there are any updates to the dependencies, for instance, if the ``pyproject.toml`` and/or ``poetry.lock`` files are changed, then you must also rebuild your Dev Container:
+If there are any updates to the dependencies, for instance, if the ``pyproject.toml`` file is changed, then you must also rebuild your Dev Container:

 #. *GitHub Codespaces*: